-Domestic violence is not limited to any particular neighborhood.
 People of all income levels, educational backgrounds, ages, races or creeds may find themselves involved in domestic abuse.
-Whether the victim is female or male, abuse has to stop before the consequences are irreversible.
-Wagstaff Law Office assists victims of family violence through the legal process in addition to providing clients with information about additional resources such as support groups, shelters, and programs to help.
-We will also work with those accused of committing an act of violence to either disprove it or to help them get the assistance they need to make changes so the violence is not repeated.
+Wagstaff Law Office assists victims of family violence through the legal process.
+In addition, we provide you with information about resources such as support groups, shelters and programs.
+We also work with those accused of committing an act of violence to either disprove it or to help them get the assistance they need.

 After your divorce is finalized, you may find you have to enforce or revisit the terms of the Final Judgment or the Marital Settlement Agreement.
-Circumstances can change in an unanticipated fashion so that some aspects of your original divorce agreement may be outdated.
-This is particularly true if a parent wants undergoes a significant and unanticipated change in income or wants to relocate.
-In these cases, Wagstaff Law Office, P.A. can see that your rights and interests remain protected through modification issues whether it be child support, parenting plans including time sharing, alimony or relocation.
+Circumstances can change so that some aspects of your original divorce agreement may be outdated.
+This often occurs when a parent undergoes a significant and unanticipated change in income or wants to relocate.
+In these cases, Wagstaff Law Office can see that your rights and interests remain protected whether it be child support, parenting plans, alimony, or relocation.

-A client may want to petition the court for a name change because of life’s circumstances.
-In the Petition for a Name Change you have to provide extensive background information along with the reason for the name change.
-You must also provide fingerprints.
-Once a judge approves your name change, you must submit certified copies of the court order to Social Security, the Department of Motor Vehicles, and the Florida Department of Law Enforcement.
+In the Petition for a Name Change, you must provide extensive background information, the reason for the name change, and your fingerprints to confirm your identity.
+Once a judge approves your name change, certified copies of the court order to various other government entities must be provided.
 Changing a child’s name usually requires both parents’ consent.
-During divorce proceedings a woman can restore her former name if she wants.
+During divorce proceedings, a woman can restore her former name if she prefers.

-Grandparents and other extended family members are often willing to step in to provide a stable, loving environment for their grandchildren when the circumstances make it important for the children involved.
-Unfortunately under Florida law grandparent or other extended family members have limited rights in favor of biological parents, even if that means the biological parent forbids the families’ involvement in these youngster’s lives.
-Wagstaff Law office works to make sure a child’s best interests are the primary focus of a family.
-We sit down with grandparents or other relatives to explore the available alternatives from negotiating a stronger relationship with the children in their family to court action where appropriate.
-After all the goal is to make sure that all generations of a family are loved and cared for.
+Grandparents and other extended family members are often willing to step in to provide a stable, loving environment for their grandchildren when the circumstances necessitate it.
+Unfortunately, under Florida law, grandparents or other extended family members have limited rights in favor of biological parents.
+Wagstaff Law Office works to make sure a child’s best interests are the primary focus of a family.
+We explore the available alternatives, from negotiating a stronger relationship with the children in their family to court action, when appropriate.

 Mary Lou Wagstaff is on the list of attorneys willing to serve as a Family Law Division Guardian ad Litem.
-She talks to children who are in the thick of a family dispute to learn their opinions and be the children’s voice in court.
+She talks to children who are in the midst of a family dispute to learn their opinions and be the children’s voice in court.
 Much of her legal experience has focused on standing up for children’s rights and ensuring that they are shielded from the emotional ups and downs of family court legal proceedings.
-She also endeavors to facilitate a healthy environment which fosters the child’s growth and development and to ensure the child’s best interests are considered when family decisions are made.